-These figures should be obtained for the years 2012/13; 2013/14; 2014/15.
 Numbers of nursery pupils (taken at full time equivalent) should be included and the extent of community use reflected in the final allowance.
-Where it is unclear which buildings are included in the pupil capacity calculation as noted in 7.5, clarification should be sought from the Education Authority.
+Where it is unclear which buildings should be excluded from the pupil capacity calculation as noted in 7.6, clarification should be sought from the Education Authority.

 - 8.2 Overcapacity allowance should be applied as an end allowance to the final valuation.
 Where the school/sports buildings are available for community purposes, the extent of this use should be reflected in the final allowance which must be a matter of judgement in each case.
-Where there is clearly no community use and sports halls, sports facilities are in excess of the school's requirements, the standard allowance may be applied to all school buildings. - 8.3 It is recommended that :- - (i) Where a new school erected ahead of time has been affected by a curtailment of expected development with no prospect of any appreciable increase in pupil numbers within the life of the 2017 Valuation Roll; or - (ii) Where an existing school is in an area affected by rural or urban substantial redevelopment and/or depopulation and/or permanently changed educational policy; or - (iii) Where, due to a fall in anticipated pupil intake, a school has an overprovision of classrooms which are used simply because they are there but would not be provided in a new school;
+Where there is clearly no community use and sports halls, sports facilities are in excess of the school's requirements, the standard allowance may be applied to all school buildings. - 8.3 It is recommended that:- - (i) Where a new school erected ahead of time has been affected by a curtailment of expected development with no prospect of any appreciable increase in pupil numbers within the life of the 2023 Valuation Roll; or

-an allowance should be applied based on the following table:
+- (ii) Where an existing school is in an area affected by rural or urban substantial redevelopment and/or depopulation and/or permanently changed educational policy; or - (iii) Where, due to a fall in anticipated pupil intake, a school has an overprovision of classrooms which are used simply because they are there but would not be provided in a new school; an allowance should be applied based on the following table: